craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 | Spell Gem        |          |               |                   |

 #### Soma Gel
-> A thick orange waxy gel used to prepare materials for Patch Inscription.
+> A thick orange wax used to prepare materials for Patch Inscription.
 A common supply of any tinker or enchanter.

-...
+When used in the process of Inscribing a Patch onto an item or object to enchant it, the Patch's Power is increased by 1.

 **Ingredients**;
 - XXX

 #### Kylao Gel
->
+> A greenish blue wax used to amplify the effects of a spell on a creature or object.

-...
+While applied to a creature or object, the next spell that exclusively targets that creature or object is cast as if it's spell level was doubled.

 **Ingredients**;
 - XXX

 #### Animan's Tears
->
+> A transparent light-blue liquid comprised of .

 ...